Are Robotic Lawn Mowers Worth It? (Robotic Mower Benefits)

 - Always Tidy: Your grass will always be an optimum length.
 No more letting grass get overgrown when missing a cut.

 - Control: You can control or program your mower using your mobile device.
-Furthermore, Alexa can control the unit at any time, using voice commands.
+Furthermore, Alexa can control the unit at any time using voice commands.

-How do automatic lawn mowers work?
+How do robotic mowers work?

 The major components are: